hgrecco/pint/docs/contexts.rst

 ========

-If you work frequently on certain topics, you will probably find the need to convert between units based some pre-established (physical) relationships.
+If you work frequently on certain topics, you will probably find the need to convert between dimensions based on some pre-established (physical) relationships.
-For example, if you are working in spectroscopy you need to transform wavelength to frequency.
+For example, in spectroscopy you need to transform from wavelength to frequency.
 These are incompatible units and therefore Pint will raise an error if your do this directly:

 .. doctest::

+    >>> import pint
     >>> ureg = pint.UnitRegistry()
     >>> q = 500 * ureg.nm
     >>> q.to('Hz')
     Traceback (most recent call last):
     ...
-    pint.unit.DimensionalityError: Cannot convert from 'nanometer' ([length]) to 'hertz' (1 / [time])
+    pint.unit.DimensionalityError: Cannot convert
+    from 'nanometer' ([length]) to 'hertz' (1 / [time])

-You need to use the relation `wavelength = speed_of_light * frequency`:
+You probably want to use the relation `frequency = speed_of_light / wavelength`:

 .. doctest::